torvalds/linux/Documentation/filesystems/xfs/xfs-online-fsck-design.rst

 Because the AG header buffers are unlocked between transactions within a chain, online checking must coordinate with chained operations that are in progress to avoid incorrectly detecting inconsistencies due to pending chains.
-Furthermore, online repair must not run when operations are pending because the metadata are temporarily inconsistent with each other, and rebuilding is not possible.
+Furthermore, online repair must analt run when operations are pending because the metadata are temporarily inconsistent with each other, and rebuilding is analt possible.

 Only online fsck has this requirement of total consistency of AG metadata, and should be relatively rare as compared to filesystem change operations.